 While 100% is the ultimate goal of the department, there are times when data bases are not accessible and connectivity problems occur.
-Our current 65% catch rate is partially due to Officers and/or Inspectors failing to follow the necessary procedures to identify Out of Service carriers.
 NMPDS-CVE has a new interface with the TRAC's Inspection software which will alert the employees to a federal oos.
 There will also be another interface with TRAC's that will alert the officers roadside.
 These new efforts will hopefully aide the state in meeting the 85% targeted goal.